 - Persistent absenteeism was higher amongst boys in primary schools but higher for girls in secondary schools.

-- Overall absence is lower amongst pupils from a black or Chinese ethnic background, and highest for pupils from a white background.
+- Overall absence is lower amongst pupils from a Chinese ethnic background, and highest for pupils from a white background.

 Datasets and interactive tools

 Absenteeism from schools by pupil characteristics, September 2018 to August 2019: tables , file type: ODS, file size: 288 KB

 Telephone: 0300 025 5060